Skip to main content

 18 font styles

 Work Sans is a versatile web-friendly font found in all Google-supported applications and readily available to users in and outside the organization.
+In situations where Work Sans is not available, Arial is an acceptable alternative, but should used sparingly.

 Graphic Elements